aplumley12/Introduction-to-C-Plus-Plus/Loops/Loops.md

 cout << product << endl;
 ```
 ## The Do-While Loop
 A do-while loop is a variation of the while loop that tests the conditional statement **after** each iteration.
 In other words, this type of loop always executes at least once!
-The basic C++ syntax is as follows:
+The basic C++ syntax is as follows (Gautam):
 ```
 do{
   // code block executed on each iteration